-There are very few store credit cards for bad credit.
-Nearly all store cards require at least fair credit for approval, according to WalletHub’s database of 1,000+ credit card offers.
-But there are exceptions from time to time.
-Right now, the best store credit card for bad credit is the Fingerhut Credit Account.
-You can get it with a poor score and there’s no annual fee.
-Plus, it reports to the credit bureaus every month, which will allow you to build credit if you pay your bills on time.
+There aren’t many store credit cards for people bad credit to choose from right now, so identifying the best of the bunch isn’t very difficult.
+Overall, the best store credit card for bad credit is the Fingerhut Credit Account because you can get it with a poor credit score and there’s no annual fee.
+Plus, the Fingerhut Credit Account reports to the credit bureaus every month, which will allow you to build credit if you pay your bills on time.

 Fingerhut is an online retailer that sells a broad array of goods from major brands, often at a discount, and allows you to pay for them in monthly installments.
 You can buy TVs and computers for up to 25% off, for example.

-Store credit cards don’t have the highest approval odds.
+- Store credit cards don’t give the highest approval odds.
 Nearly all store credit cards require at least fair credit for approval.

-Store credit cards and co-branded credit cards are different.
+- Store credit cards and co-branded credit cards are different.
 A store credit card works at no more than a few retailers, but usually just one.
 A co-branded credit card is affiliated with a retailer or other company but can be used anywhere Visa, Mastercard, Discover or American Express is accepted.

-Secured cards are best for credit repair.
+- Secured cards are best for credit repair.
 Store credit cards for poor credit are barely a thing.
 Secured credit cards, on the other hand, were made to help people with bad credit rebuild.

 If you’re interested in more advice, sign up for a free WalletHub account.
 You can check your credit score for free, with daily updates, and receive personalized credit-improvement tips and recommendations for credit cards with high approval odds.